cmontilha/cmontilha/README.md

-# Hey, I am Caio Montilha
+# Hey, I am Caio Montilha 🧑‍💻

 ### 🚀 About Me
-I am an accomplished developer with a strong foundation in high-level programming languages, data structures, and advanced problem-solving.
-My expertise lies in delivering innovative and efficient technology solutions, from mobile applications to full-stack web development, while continually staying on top of emerging technologies.
+I’m a Computer Science & Business student with strong skills in programming languages, data structures, and algorithms.
+My expertise lies in delivering innovative and efficient technology solutions, ranging from mobile applications to full-stack development, while staying up-to-date with emerging technologies.

 ---